AK7iwi/Minitalk/README.md

 ## Usage

 Compile the client and server programs, then run them on separate terminals.
-Obviously the server first.
+Obviously the server first :

 ```bash
 make